Getting Started

 RECURSIVE CTEsNot supported

-Functions outside SELECT listFunction calls in WHERE, JOIN, or other clauses not yet supported
+Non-immutable functions outside SELECT listStable or volatile function calls in WHERE, JOIN, or other clauses

 Non-SELECT statementsINSERT, UPDATE, DELETE, DDL are always forwarded